DirectOutput/DirectOutput/Documentation/27_TableConfig.md

 The definition of a table element consists of the type and the number of the table element.
 A name for the element can be specified in addition.
 The name has no technical relevance, but can be useful for informational purposes and configuring a table will for sure be easier if the table elements are named.

 For every table element one or several effects can be assigned.
-A effect assignment consists of the name of the effect and a number which defines the order in which the effects are triggered.
-If the order of the effects doesnt matter, you can also use the same order number for every assigned effect.

 On initialization of the framework the names of the assigned effects are resolved into references to the actual effect objects.
 If a name cant be resolved, the effect assignmenet will be disabled.